 Artificial Grass – Astroturf

 For artificial turf, soccer cleats worn on grass fields are unsuitable- they can easily cause an ankle injury.
 Special artificial/astroturf boots are available.

-2G has a slight height of artificial grass which is similar to that of a tennis ball.
-Because of the short strands, it does not take long for the grass to flattened.
+- 2G has a slight artificial grass height similar to that of a tennis ball.
+Because of the short strands, it does not take long for the grass to flatten.
 This type of field can also be very slippy in the winter.